butla/machine_setups/docs/gnome_desktop.md

 Switch from Wayland to XServer: before logging in, check the cog icon in lower left corner, choose "Gnome on Xorg".
 Ranger photo preview doesn't work on Wayland.
+That can be fixed with https://github.com/jstkdng/ueberzugpp, but it gives a pixelated preview.

 Remove touchegg (I don't use X11 gestures, and it spams the journal with connection failures unless I enable touchegg.service):